sebproell/4C/doc/readthedocs/elementsthermo.rst

 Thermo Elements
 ===============

-The only material, which is used for thermo elements in the input examples is
+The only materials, which are used for thermo elements in the input examples, are:

-- THERM_FourierIso
+- MAT_Fourier

-it seems.
+- MAT_Soret